A black frying pan sits on a gas stovetop in a modern kitchen, with vegetables in the foreground.

-Your choice of Wok will depend on your needs and your kitchen setup.
-Whether you are looking to graduate from the normal Frying Pan or venturing into the world of Chinese cooking, you should understand the difference between a round and flat bottom Wok beyond their aesthetics.
+Ultimately, the wok you choose will depend on your needs, experience, and kitchen setup.
+Whether you are looking to graduate from a typical frying pan or are venturing into the world of Chinese cooking for the first time, it's important to understand the difference between a round and flat bottom wok beyond their aesthetics.

-A flat bottom Wok has the curvature of a normal Wok, with high sloping sides and a narrow bottom.
-Yet, unlike a round Wok, the flat bottom Wok has a flat base, allowing it to sit steadily on any cooking top, including an induction stove.
+A flat bottom wok has the same build as a typical wok, with high sloping sides and a narrow, conical bottom.
+Instead of coming to a point like a round-bottomed wok, this type of wok has a flat base, allowing it to sit steadily on any cooktop (including an induction stove).

-This version of the Wok was invented in 1971 by Joyce Chen, a Chinese-American immigrant.
-Seeing how challenging it was to use the traditional Wok in the average American home, Chen patented the flat bottom Wok.
-Since then, her version of the Wok has become the dominant type of Wok found outside of China.
+This version of the wok was invented in 1971 by Joyce Chen, a Chinese-American immigrant.
+Seeing how challenging it was to use the traditional wok in the average American home without a special stove or adapter, Chen patented the flat bottom wok.
+Since then, her version of the wok has become the dominant type of wok found outside of China.

-Flat bottom Woks can be used for a variety of dishes, but they are most commonly used for stir-fries.
+Flat bottom woks have a variety of uses, but they are most commonly used for stir-fries.
 A flat bottom Wok brings the desired wok hei (smoky, fire flavor) of Chinese take-out to your very own kitchen.
-Thanks to its high walls, our Carbon Steel Wok is able to reach high temperatures, which bring out this smokey flavor.
+Our Carbon Steel Wok is able to reach high temperatures, which helps to bring out this smokey flavor.

-Flat bottom Woks can also be used to function as frying pans or deep fryers.
-The stability of the flat bottom Wok, along with its deep walls, makes it a great vehicle for deep frying or flash frying.
+Flat bottom woks can also be used to function as frying pans or deep fryers.
+The stability of the flat bottom wok, along with its deep walls and conical shape, makes it a great vehicle for deep frying or flash frying.
 The walls maintain high temperatures for deep frying while providing the depth needed for a safe deep fry.
-So, the flat bottom Wok is essentially a hybrid of the traditional Chinese Wok and the frying pan, and it can function as both.

 Advantages of Flat Bottom Woks